-- A population of rabbits become split ✓ by a geographical barrier/river. ✓ - As a result, the two parts of the population $\textbf{cannot interbreed}. \checkmark$ - There is no gene flow $\checkmark$ between the two populations. - Natural selection occurs independently in each population due to different environmental conditions on either side of the river. - As a result, the two populations become genotypically and phenotypically different. over a period of time. - Even if the geographical barrier is removed (ie the river returns to its normal course at some later time), the rabbits will not be able to interbreed again. ✓ - We say that one or both parts of the rabbit population have become a new species . - 2.
-There is a large degree of variation in the bacteria population $\checkmark$ - When the antibiotic was first used, it killed off a large number of bacteria√ - But some bacteria were resistant to the antibiotic $\checkmark$ and survived $\checkmark$ - Those that survived were able to reproduce $\checkmark$ - Increasing the population of resistant bacteria $\checkmark$ - Continued use of the antibiotic had little effect on the resistant bacteria√ - Hence the resistant bacteria increased $\checkmark$ - And non-resistant bacteria decreased $\checkmark$
+- A population of rabbits become split

+✓ by a geographical barrier/river. ✓ - As a result, the two parts of the population cannot interbreed. ✓ - There is no gene flow ✓ between the two populations.

+- As a result, the two populations become genotypically and phenotypically different vover a period of time. - Even if the geographical barrier is removed (ie the river returns to its normal course at some later time), the rabbits will not be able to interbreed again. - We say that one or both parts of the rabbit population have become a new species.
+[9] - 2.
+There is a large degree of variation in the bacteria population√ - When the antibiotic was first used, it killed off a large number of bacteria. - But some bacteria were resistant to the antibiotic ✓ and survived ✓ - Those that survived were able to reproduce - Increasing the population of resistant bacteria - Continued use of the antibiotic had little effect on the resistant bacteria. - Hence the resistant bacteria increased - And non-resistant bacteria decreased√